-- 5. In the event the General Fund is insufficient to pay any such deficiency promptly, the Board must levy (subject to the limitations set forth in NRS 361.453 and Section 2, Article 10, of the Constitution of the State), general (ad valorem) taxes upon all property in the County which is by law taxable for State, county and municipal purposes, sufficient in amount to pay the Bonds and the interest thereon as the same become due. - 6.
-Interest on the Bonds is excluded from gross income under federal income tax laws pursuant to Section 103 of the Internal Revenue Code of 1986, as amended to the date hereof (the "Tax Code") and interest on the Bonds is excluded from alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code.
-The opinions expressed in this paragraph assume continuous compliance with the covenants and representations contained in the County's certified proceedings and in certain other documents and certain other certifications furnished to us. - 7.
-Pursuant to the Consolidated Local Improvements Law, the Bonds, their transfer, and the income therefrom are free and exempt from taxation by the State or any subdivision thereof except for the tax on estates imposed pursuant to Chapter 375A of NRS or the tax on generation-skipping transfers imposed pursuant to Chapter 375B of NRS.
+- 4. The Bonds are additionally secured by and payable from the Pledged Revenues.
+The Bond Ordinance creates a valid lien on the Pledged Revenues pledged therein for the security of the Bonds on a parity with any parity bonds or parity securities outstanding and hereafter issued, subject to and after any superior liens upon such Pledged Revenues of any superior bonds or superior securities hereafter issued.
+The Bond Ordinance also creates a valid lien on the Bond Fund.
+Except as described in this paragraph, we express no opinion regarding the priority of the lien on the Pledged Revenues or on funds and accounts created by the Bond Ordinance. - 5.
+Interest on the Bonds is excluded from gross income under federal income tax laws pursuant to Section 103 of the Internal Revenue Code of 1986, as amended to the date hereof (the "Tax Code"), and interest on the Bonds is excluded from alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code, except that such interest is required to be included in calculating the adjusted current earnings adjustment applicable to corporations for purposes of computing the alternative minimum taxable income of corporations.
+The opinions expressed in this paragraph assume continuous compliance with the covenants and representations contained in the County's certified proceedings and in certain other documents and certain other certifications furnished to us. - 6.
+Under the laws of the State in effect as of the date hereof, the Bonds, their transfer, and the income therefrom are free and exempt from taxation by the State or any subdivision thereof, except for the tax on estates imposed pursuant to Chapter 375A of NRS and the tax on generation-skipping transfers imposed pursuant to Chapter 375B of NRS.